Now more then ever, we find ourselves yearning to connect to the planet in a way that doesn’t take away from it, but that enhances it.

 Long gone are the days of souvenir-filled, carbon-guzzling ventures.
 Instead, we are seeking itineraries that make connections as well as memories.
-As we emerge from our fortresses, we are seeking to be restored through genuine connection with the natural environment and different cultures in ways that benefits all involved.
+We want to be restored through genuine connection with the natural environment and different cultures in ways that benefits all involved.

 Learn about the Great Barrier Reef and find yourself yearning to protect it, walk On Country with Traditional Owners who share thousands of years of connection to their land or replant trees in the world’s oldest surviving rainforest, there’s plenty of ways to travel for a purpose in the tropics.